 - WMU Grant has limited funding and is provided by WMU to students with need.
 Eligibility is based in part on your expected family contribution.

-WMU breaks the school year into four terms.
+WMU breaks the school year into four semesters/sessions.
 Financial aid is based on your estimated full-time enrollment.
 Most students enroll for fall and spring semesters.
 You may also enroll for classes during summer I and summer II.
-Both of these terms require an additional financial aid application.
-Your award letter shows your aid by semester.
+Both of these sessions require an additional financial aid application.
+Your award letter shows your aid by semester/session.

 Your total award is the last column of your award information.
 It shows how much you have been awarded by each financial aid program.

 Your total financial aid is the bottom row of the table that shows your award package details.
-It shows you the total financial aid you have been awarded for each semester.
+It shows you the total financial aid you have been awarded for each semester/session.
 The very last box shows your complete award amount.
 This amount may change if you have additional scholarships or outside resources to report.
-Your total financial aid does not include a Parent PLUS loan, which is another type of financial aid you may be eligible for.
+Your total financial aid does not include a Federal Direct PLUS Loan, which is another type of financial aid you may be eligible for.

 Satisfactory academic progress